mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 - **null**: asserts that the targeted property is null or absent (for **headers** or **cookies**).
 - **empty array**: asserts that the targeted property is an empty array.
 - **array includes**: asserts that the given **value** is present in the targeted property (array).

+> 💡 Some comparison operators are not available for all **targets**.
+For example, the **array includes** operator is not available for **request number** or **request method**.
+Also, array operators are not available for the "Custom templating" rule type as it always returns a string value.

 ### 5. Value